Choose a candidate site

-The aggregation method for this GeoEnrichment is CentroidsInPolygon:PL.Subdistricts.
+The aggregation method for this geoenrichment is CentroidsInPolygon:PL.Subdistricts.
 Because the area is much larger than the Warsaw market area, the method and the geographic boundaries are different.
 Subdistricts are a larger set of boundaries than five-digit postal codes.
 The GeoEnrichment server uses their centroids instead of the more detailed settlement points as the basis for apportionment.

-There are far more postal code areas in the Czaplinek area than the Warsaw area, so the time it would take to aggregate by postal code would be much higher.
+There are many more postal code areas in the Czaplinek area than the Warsaw area, so the time it would take to aggregate by postal code would be much higher.
 For a large area, using subdistrict centroids and boundaries instead of settlement points and postal code boundaries produces a result that is only slightly less reliable (usually less than a 0.25 percent difference).

-Like with the Warsaw area, you'll add and calculate a new field that estimates expenditure on books for people aged 15 or older.
+As with the Warsaw area, you'll add and calculate a new field that estimates expenditure on books for people aged 15 or older.
 Based on the owner's criteria, you'll multiply the result by 0.02 to represent the percentage of population that will be within the region over the course of a year.

 - In the attribute table, click the Add Field button.
 In the Fields: CzaplinekBookstoreSite_Enrich view, create a field with the following parameters: